davidan1981/rails-identity/README.md

 you may use `accept_token` or `require_admin_token` to optionally allow a token or require an admin token, respectively.

+To determine if the authenticated user has access to a specific resource object, use `authorized?`.
+An example of a resource authorization callback looks like the following:

+    def authorize_user_to_obj(obj)
+      unless authorized?(obj)
+        raise Repia::Errors::Unauthorized
+      end
+    end

 ### Other Notes

 #### Instance Variables